realalienzjc/node_template_project_exp/README.md

 ## TODO

+* TODO: ```gulp build``` not quit after task, is it hold on by Watch task?

+* TODO:ESP: how to minitoring the change if new files/folders are copied or when removing?

 * TODO: How to launch specific path html when running a local server?

-* TODO:ESP: how to minitoring the change if new files/folders are copied or when removing?

 * TODO: react code, transforming